This post may contain affiliate links. Read our disclosure policy here.

 How to Make Gluten-Free Pancakes

-I want you to feel confident that cooking gluten-free pancakes is just as easy (and delish!) as making classic pancakes, so I recorded a quick recipe video where you can watch me make the pancakes so you can learn all my tips like when to flip gluten-free pancakes and how to get that fluff!
+I want you to feel confident that cooking gluten-free pancakes is just as easy (and delish!) as making classic pancakes, so in the recipe card below you can find a quick video where you can watch me make the pancakes so you can learn all my tips like when to flip gluten-free pancakes and how to get that fluff!

 - Sift